matheus-pereira/elric/packages/jest-diff/README.md

 ## Options

-The default options are for the report when an assertion fails from the `expect` package used by Jest.
+The default options are for the report when an assertion fails from the `expect` package used by elric.

 For other applications, you can provide an options object as a third argument: